 Does Minnesota require a Certificate of Good Standing from my LLC's home state?

 No. While many states require foreign LLC applicants to provide proof of existence or good standing, Minnesota does not require this step.

 Once the Minnesota Secretary of State has approved your filing, they will mail you a verification certificate, which proves that your LLC is registered to do business in the state of Minnesota.
 You will also be able to find your LLC on Minnesota’s Business Filings Online Search.

 How long does it take for Minnesota to process the Certificate of Authority?

-Online filings are processed in 2 business days.
-Mailed filings can take up to a week.
+Minnesota processes online filings in 2 business days.
+Mailed filings can take up to a week to be processed by the state, plus additional time for mailing.
 In-person filings are processed immediately, but they are only allowed on Mondays, Wednesdays, and Thursdays between 8am and 4:30pm.

 Minnesota Foreign LLC Registration FAQ